chrisboulton/collectd-python-mysql/README.md

 	</Plugin>

 You can use a defaults file instead of the user and password, which will also allow use of a nonstandard socket location.
-Then you can collect separate stats for multiple MySQL instances:

 	<Plugin python>
 		Import mysql